 The education pathway of an Umpire is quite clear and once a certain level is attained the Umpire will then be required to hold that accreditation for a period of time before being able to move to the next level.
 An important note is that organisation where the accreditation comes from, Badminton Australia, Badminton Oceania or the Badminton World Federation and therefore the level of competition that an Umpire may officiate at will improve with their accreditation level.

-If you would like to become an Umpire please compile the following documentation and get in touch with your State/Territory Association Court Official Committee who will assess your knowledge, experience and qualifications.
-You can find your nearest Associations here (Link to where to play)
+If you would like to become an Umpire please get in touch with your State/Territory Association Court Official Committee who will be able to work with you to start your journey as a Line Judge!
+You can find your nearest Associations here.
+Alternatively email the Badminton Australia Officials Committee and we’ll try to help you out